 How to contact us

-If you have any questions about this privacy notice or the information we hold about you or wish to contact our Data Protection Officer, please send a letter marked FAO Data Protection Officer, Markel Law LLP, 10 Chapel Walks, Manchester M2 1HL or call 0345 351 0025.
+If you have any questions about this privacy notice or the information we hold about you or wish to contact our Data Protection Officer, please send a letter marked FAO Data Protection Officer, Markel Law LLP, 11th Floor, 82 King St, Manchester, M2 4WQ or call 0345 351 0025.

 We provide legal and other client services.
 We are committed to protecting information which identifies and relates to you or other individuals (personal information) and complying with data protection laws.
 Markel Law is a data controller responsible for your personal information processed through our website.

 Clients, suppliers, advisers, service providers, enquirers, beneficiaries, insurance policyholders, candidates for recruitment, members of organisations for whom we are the preferred legal services supplier or claimants and their agents and relatives (“you”).